bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 In this case it would make sense to treat all clients of that TAMS instance as identical from an authentication/authorisation perspective: for example a user operating an NLE would be expected to provide suitable authorised credentials, but so too would the organisations MAM when it wants access to the store.

 Another deployment approach might see a MAM or other tool expose a TAMS API interface itself, which is proxied through to some simpler backing store.
-In this case the MAM might manage and enforce the other policies and rules around access to content, so it would make more sense to do the same in the TAMS API interface, and then use the MAM's own credentials to access the backing TAMS instance.
+In this case the MAM might manage and enforce other policies and rules around access to content, so it would make more sense to do the same in the TAMS API interface, and then use the MAM's own credentials to access the backing TAMS instance.

 ## Use Cases